gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

         - The "execution" script includes also the original user data script, which it writes to `PATH_CLOUDCONFIG`, compares it against the previous cloud config and runs the script in case it has changed
         - Running the [original user data](https://github.com/gardener/gardener/tree/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/original) script will also run the `gardeneruser` component, where the `authorized_keys` file will be updated
         - After the most recent cloud-config user data was applied, the "execution" script annotates the node with `checksum/cloud-config-data: <cloud-config-checksum>` to indicate the success

+### Limitations

+For some cloud providers, like GCP, SSH keypairs are managed at the provider side and not on the seed cluster as Kubernetes Secrets.
+For these providers, the key rotation is out of scope of this proposal.